Televangelism: Television

 Although television also began in the 1930s, it was not used for religious purposes until the early 1950s.
-Jack Wyrtzen and Percy Crawford switched to TV broadcasting in the Spring of 1949.
-Another television preacher of note was Fulton J. Sheen, who successfully switched to television in 1951 after two decades of popular radio broadcasts and whom Time called "the first 'televangelist'".
-Sheen would win numerous Emmy Awards for his program that ran from the early 1950s, until the late 1960s.
+Jack Wyrtzen and Percy Crawford switched to TV broadcasting in the spring of 1949.
+Another television preacher of note was Fulton J. Sheen, who successfully switched to television in 1951 after two decades of popular radio broadcasts, and whom Time called "the first 'televangelist'".
+Sheen won numerous Emmy Awards for his program, which ran from the early 1950s until the late 1960s.

+In 1951, producer Dick Ross and Baptist evangelist Billy Graham founded the film production company World Wide Pictures, which made videos of his preaching and Christian films.